hapostgres/pg_auto_failover/README.md

 goal state *wait_primary*.
 At this point, the application that connects to the secondary is allowed to proceed with write traffic.

-Because this is a switchover and no nodes have failed, node a that used to be the primary completes its cycle and joins as a secondary within the same operation.
+Because this is a switchover and no nodes have failed, `node_1` that used to be the primary completes its cycle and joins as a secondary within the same operation.
 The Postgres tool `pg_rewind` is used to implement that transition.